mas-bandwidth/gafferongames/content/post/how_the_go_stone_moves.md

 For example, if we the stone to move to the right at a rate of 5 centimeters per-second then the velocity vector is (5,0,0).

-Now to make the stone move, all we have to do is add the velocity to the position once per-second:
+To make the stone move, all we have to do is add the velocity to the position once per-second:

 <div class="video_container">
 <iframe src="//www.youtube.com/embed/d7H8MSrOBko"
 frameborder="0" allowfullscreen class="video"></iframe>
 </div>

 While this works, it's not particularly exciting.
 We'd like the stone to move much more smoothly.
 Instead of updating once per-second, let's update 60 times per-second or 60 fps (frames per-second).
-Rather than taking one big step, we'll take 60 smaller steps each second, each step being 1/60 of the velocity.
+Rather than taking one big step, we'll take 60 smaller steps per-second, each step being 1/60 of the velocity.

 <div class="video_container">
 <iframe src="//www.youtube.com/embed/yK_Zh2u3D0w"